Meniscus Tear Exercises

 Clinical studies show that even many people with meniscus tears on their MRI can recover just as well without surgery as with surgery.

-Exercises To Avoid With A Meniscus Tear
+Exercises To Avoid With A Torn Meniscus

 Before discussing what exercise are good for a meniscus tear, we should first cover what exercises to avoid with a meniscus tear.